webpack/webpack.js.org/content/guides/production-build.md

 ## The automatic way

-Running `webpack -p` (or equivalently `webpack --optimize-minimize --define process.env.NODE_ENV="production"`).
+Running `webpack -p` (or equivalently `webpack --optimize-minimize --define process.env.NODE_ENV="'production'"`).
 This performs the following steps:

 - Minification using `UglifyJsPlugin`
 - Runs the `LoaderOptionsPlugin`, see its [documentation](/plugins/loader-options-plugin)